International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 Rustom will touch on this in more detail later.
 I would like to spend a few moments outlining the key characteristics and drivers of our business, which leave IFF very well positioned to navigate today’s new reality.
 More than ever, it is clear that IFF plays a vital role in the global CPG supply chain, especially for world’s most important manufacturers in food and beverage, as well as essential home personal care and sanitation supplies.

-IFFs broad-based exposure across regions, categories, and customer positions us to remain resilient, so the ongoing challenges brought about by the pandemic.
-As a result of regulatory actions and corresponding economic challenges, were as seeing certain reduction and demand in our Fine Fragrance, Cosmetic Active and Food Service offerings where end markets are seeing significant impact.
+IFF’s broad-based exposure across regions, categories, and customer positions us to remain resilient, so the ongoing challenges brought about by the pandemic.
+As a result of regulatory actions and corresponding economic challenges, we’re as seeing certain reduction and demand in our Fine Fragrance, Cosmetic Active and Food Service offerings where end markets are seeing significant impact.

 This represents approximately 15% of our revenue.
-At the same time, we’re seeing tremendous pickup in areas with the solutions that IFF poised absolutely critical to the production of essential products.
+At the same time, we’re seeing tremendous pickup in areas with the solutions that IFF provides are absolutely critical to the production of essential products.

 Our categories exposed to packaged food and beverage and hygiene and disinfection saw continued strong growth during the quarter.
 That is about 85% of our revenue.